krystalcode26/RT/HW/W3/note.md

 ### 27. What Java Version Can We Use with Spring Boot 3?
 Spring Boot 3.x requires a minimum of Java 17 (the latest LTS at the time of release) and supports Java 21 fully, including virtual threads via Project Loom.

 Java 21's virtual threads can be enabled in Spring Boot 3.2+ with spring.threads.virtual.enabled=true to boost throughput for blocking workloads without switching to reactive.
 Using Java 17+ also unlocks language features like records, sealed classes, and pattern matching that pair well with Spring Boot 3 idioms.

 ### What is DispatcherServlet?
-DispatcherServlet is the front controller of Spring MVC — it's the single entry point for all HTTP requests, routing them to the appropriate @Controller based on URL mappings.
+DispatcherServlet is the entry point of Spring MVC for all HTTP requests, routing them to the appropriate @Controller based on URL mappings.

-It uses to HandlerMapping to find the right controller, HandlerAdapter to invoke it, and ViewResolver to render the response.
+It uses to HandlerMapping to find correct controller, HandlerAdapter to invoke it with resolved parameters(@RequestBody, @PathVariable).

+For MVC, ViewResolver maps the returned view name and render the response as HTML templates.
+For REST APIs, HttpMessageConverters (typically Jackson) serialize/deserialize the return value to JSON and write it to the ResponseBody.

-In Spring Boot, it's auto-configured and registered without any XML; for REST APIs it works with HttpMessageConverters (e.g., Jackson) to serialize/deserialize JSON.
+In Spring Boot, it's auto-configured and registered without any XML;